A young woman sits on her sofa and works on calculating her income with pen and paper.

 Why calculating your annual income is useful

-Your annual income is not only useful when you’re filling out a credit application, but you can also use it in daily life too.
+Your annual income is useful when you’re filling out a credit application, but you can also use it in daily life too.

 Your gross pay is mostly for reporting.
 For example, when you file your taxes, need to get a loan, or need to pay child support, you’ll report your annual gross income.
-But as you know, your gross income is not the same as the amount that you have in your bank account.
+But as you know, your gross income is different from the amount that you have in your bank account.

 That’s why your annual net income is more useful for budgeting and planning purchases than your gross income.
 Since your net annual income shows the actual amount of money you take home after deductions, it gives you a better idea of your spending power.